fb11nz/fpl-predict/README.md

 - Backup goalkeepers and rotation risks
 - New signings who need time to settle
 - Banking decisions for up to 5 free transfers
+- Max 3 players per club constraint in all optimizations

 ## Configuration